Last updated on November 15th, 2023 at 12:40 pm

 What Is The Khmer Language?

-With approximately 16 million speakers, the Khmer language, also called the Cambodian language, is one of the widely spoken Austroasiatic languages.
+With approximately 16 million speakers, the Khmer language is one of the widely spoken Austroasiatic languages.
 It is the official language spoken in Cambodia, which is a country in Southeast Asia.
 Khmer is a Mon-Khmer language, so it can technically be called the “cousin language” of Vietnamese.
 But, during the Angkorian period, Khmer was influenced by Indian languages like Pali and Sanskrit.
 So, if you have a background in any of the languages mentioned, you can definitely answer the question, “is Khmer hard to learn?”

 Is It Hard To Learn Khmer?
 What Makes It Interesting?